elycruz/app_authoring_research/validation_structures/index.md

 ## Definitions

-Validators
+Validators -
   Functions which take an input and give us a validation result.

-Validation Structs
+Validation Structs -
   Objects/Structures the contain configuration required for running validation and functions for performing validation.

-Input Struct
+Input Struct -
-  Structures that contain validation structions/validators for a given input.
+  Structures that contain validation structures/validators for a given input.

 InputsFilter
-  A structure that contains key-value pair entries for "Input" fields structs.
+  A structure that contains key-value pair entries for "Input" field structs.
 These structures should also be where logic for running validation for a set of inputs is performed (whether validation is asynchronous or not).

 ## Validators